ontomena/DA-test/contact.md

 # contact

 DisplacementActivities is the site according to Simon Bradley, combining archives with new material.
 I work with sound mainly, one way or another: oral history, installation, performance, locative media.
 I like to find ways to bring sound to experience, often from apparent silence—–and vice versa.

+Please use form below if you'd like to get in touch:

 <style>
 .contact-form {